 Also, brainstorm what marketing plan you will want to implement (we will discuss this in-depth in step 7) and, roughly, how much execution will cost you.

-After compiling these elements of a business plan, go through it with somebody that will play a role in the launch of your business.
+After compiling these elements of a business plan, go through it with somebody who will play a role in the launch of your business.
 Get their feedback and input.
 Make the necessary revisions until you feel satisfied with every section.
 Keep your business plan in PDF and printed versions to ensure easy access.

 In the era of digitization, it's essential to establish a strong online presence for your real estate business.
 Start by setting up a professional website that serves as the hub of your business activities online.
 This site should reflect your brand identity, and the unique value you offer, while also being user-friendly.